pieceofcake2/cakephp/README.md

 # Fork of CakePHP 2 with support for PHP8

+**This repository is forked for the purpose of registering it on Packagist.**

 ~~For original README content please check original repository: https://github.com/cakephp/cakephp/tree/2.x~~

 Unfortunately branch 2.x in original repository was taken down.